-In a new study by the University of Copenhagen suggests that transplanting feces without bacteria obese mice on a high-fat diet significantly decreased weight gain and normalized their glucose tolerance.
+A new study by the University of Copenhagen suggests that transplanting feces without bacteria to obese mice on a high-fat diet significantly decreased weight gain and normalized their glucose tolerance.

 The study was conducted on obese mice.
 When scientists transplanted the virus from the stool of lean mice to obese mice, the obese mice gain significantly less weight and avoid type 2 diabetes.

 The trials in mice suggest that a similar treatment, in which only the virus in the stool is transplanted, may help people suffering from obesity and type 2 diabetes.
 The majority of virus particles transmitted are so-called bacteriophages — viruses that mainly attack other bacteria and not humans.